 Company pension vs. personal pension

 Pensions are is tax-efficient, no matter what kind of pension you opt for.
 If you’re weighing up the pros and cons of whether to join your company pension scheme or set up your own personal pension, here are some comparison points for you to consider:

 Contributions to your company pension are taken from your salary before any tax has been paid and is invested for your retirement.

 A £100 contribution to your pension would have been taxed at 20% if it had been paid to you as part of your salary, but the tax relief means the full £100 is invested directly into your pension fund.
 For higher rate taxpayers, the impact of this is particularly significant.

 If your employer pays into your pension scheme it’s effectively free money and will help increase the value of your pension pot overall.
-One of the biggest benefits of this is that you will gain year on year due to the compound interest that pension funds generate.
+One of the biggest benefits of this is that you could gain year on year due to the compound interest that pension funds can potentially generate.

 Lack of control over where your pension pot is invested may give rise to concern and there have, in recent years, been cases where workers have contributed to their company pension for years.
 Due to poor investment decisions and/or bad timing, the pension they have received has fallen short of their expectations.